saigon-devs/docker-api-wrapper/README.md

 3. Misc
   * Check auth configuration
   * Ping the docker server
-  * Create a new image from a container’s changes
+  * Create a new image from a containerâ€™s changes
-  * Monitor Docker’s events
+  * Monitor Dockerâ€™s events
   * Get a tarball containing all images in a repository
   * Get a tarball containing all images
   * Load a tarball with a set of images and tags into docker